nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 Time contexts are another value associated with time.

-**WARNING:** changes to this value must be done in tandem with the F´ GDS for F´ GDS features to work.
+**WARNING:** Changes to this value must be done in tandem with the F´ GDS for F´ GDS features to work.
 Thus most projects don't modify these settings just like the types defined above.

 ```